-The Stafford County Department of Public Works is pleased to present this year's Water Quality Report.
-This information summarizes the results of hundreds of tests taken during the 2017 calendar year, ensuring the water we provide to you meets all requirements of the Virginia Department of Health and the Environmental Protection Agency.
-The Department of Public Works provided an average of 8.9 million gallons of water per day in 2017, through more than 638 miles of water line, to serve more than 110,000 valued customers.
+The Stafford County Department of Public Works Utilities Operation Division is pleased to present this year's Water Quality Report.
+This information summarizes the results of thousands of tests taken during the 2018 calendar year, ensuring the water we provide to you meets all requirements of the Virginia Department of Health and the Environmental Protection Agency.
+The Department provided an average over 9.4 million gallons of water per day in 2018, through more than 709 miles of water line, to serve more than 113,000 valued customers.